CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 It's important to check if there are existing groups in the destination Google Workspace instance.
 Any groups that are listed from the source could potentially have equivalent groups in the destination, so renaming the migrating groups import names in your items list, to create new ones and/or to distinguish them from the destination groups, would be advised.
 If you are renaming groups import names, these changes will need to be reflected in an address replacements CSV file.

-> **Note**: Google Group settings and content are not migrated - only the group itself and its membership
+> **Note**: Google Group settings and content are not migrated, only the group itself and its membership.

 ### Batching
 [Back to Top](#top)